harshithl1777/relay/README.md

 ### Description

 Taking attendance is one of the most time consuming and complicated things in school.
 For starters, teachers have read through the whole list of students in the class which takes up a lot of time, especially for 1-hour classes.
 Also, on days when substitute teachers are present, it's not uncommon to have the a few students cringe when their name gets butchered.
-That's where Blitz comes in.
+That's where Relay comes in.

 ### How it works